buildbuddy-io/buildbuddy/website/blog/buck2.md

    so I did apply a workaround by invalidating all the `x` and `y` actions with a random value instead.

    Regardless to say, the performance was very impressive.
-   The Remote Build Execution client of Buck2 is not as configurable as Bazel so it was harder to tune.
+   The Remote Build Execution client of Buck2 is not as configurable as Bazel, so it was harder to tune.
    I expect it will make builds perform much better in the future.

 #### Easy to contribute